 High dose folinic acid (0.5–2 mg/kg body weight) has been shown to bypass these antibodies and improve verbal communication in children with autism.
 Parents have the option to test for the presence of folate receptor antibodies through a blood draw or do a trial of high dose folinic acid.
 The pharmaceutical version of high dose folinic acid is Leucovorin and can be prescribed by a physician.
 It's available as tablets and can be compounded into a liquid by a compounding pharmacy.
 Folinic acid is also available over-the-counter as a supplement but typically in lower doses per tablet requiring multiple tablets per day to achieve a high dose.

 Another important aspect of treatment is strictly avoiding all sources of animal-derived milk products including those from cow, camel, goat and sheep.
 Research has shown that milk proteins can trigger an immune response in the gut that results in the presence of these folate receptor antibodies.
+Dr. Frye discusses this at 32:16 in the above video as well.

 Studies: